vijayanajay/simplest/docs/prd.md

     *   Added **Epic 4: Parameter Optimization Engine (Single Indicator)**.
     *   Updated User Stories, Functional Requirements, Non-Functional Requirements (Modularity for `meqsap_optimizer`), and Technical Assumptions.
 *   **v2.1 (June 4, 2025):** Incorporates Phase 1 of the Automated Strategy Discovery roadmap.
+    *   This version laid the groundwork for optimization by enhancing the parameter definition framework.
     *   Enhanced parameter definition framework supporting ranges, choices, and steps for strategy parameters.
     *   Refactored `BaseStrategyParams`, `StrategyConfig`, and `StrategySignalGenerator` to accommodate the new parameterization.
     *   Introduced the design and planned integration of the `meqsap_indicators_core` library for modular indicator management.